So what, you ask, is wrong with horseracing? Well, there’s this:

-The racing people thoroughly control every moment of their assets’ lives – control that is often effected through force, and through the tools of their trade: cribbing collars, nose chains, lip chains, tongue ties, eye blinders, mouth bits, and whips.
-On that, the very public flogging administered to racehorses would land a person in jail if done to his dog in the park.
-But at the track, it’s all just part of the tradition.
+The racing people thoroughly control every moment of their assets’ lives – control that is often effected through force and intimidation: pushing, shoving, pulling, yanking, yelling, screaming; and through the tools of the trade: nose chains, lip chains, tongue ties, eye blinders, mouth “bits” – which, says Dr. Robert Cook, an expert in equine physiology, make the horses feel like they’re suffocating when being forced to run at breakneck speeds – and, of course, whips.
+On that, the public flogging administered to racehorses would land a person in jail if done to his dog in the park.
+But at the track, it’s simply part of the tradition.

 Drugging and Doping

-Death at the track also comes back in the stalls with things like colic, a painful, terrifying abdominal affliction; laminitis, excruciating inflammation in the feet; respiratory infections; neurological disorders; parasitic infestations; or, as we often see in the FOIA documents, they’re simply “found dead in the morning.”
+Death also comes back in the stalls with things like colic, a painful, terrifying abdominal affliction; laminitis, excruciating inflammation in the feet; respiratory infections; neurological disorders; parasitic infestations, etc. Sometimes, the necropsy simply reads, “found dead in the morning.”

 So the real question is why, in the 21st Century, do we still countenance this horror?
-Why is this viewed as some inviolable tradition (“The Sport of Kings”), an institution that merits preservation?
-Fact is, stripped to its core, horseracing is nothing but an archaic, mostly non-self-sufficient (see subsidies) gambling business that exploits, abuses, and kills sentient beings, inherently, and inevitably.
+Why is this viewed as some inviolable tradition (“The Sport of Kings”), an institution that warrants preservation?
+Fact is, stripped to its core, horseracing is but a failing (see subsidies) gambling business that exploits, abuses, and kills sentient beings, inherently, and inevitably.
 In other words, it cannot be fixed or reformed.
 In other words, horseracing is wrong from the start.